atkamara/Taxability/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
+**Note**: this may take a while depending on the speed of your internet connection(approximately 10 mins on standard wifi network)

 Now you're set and ready to launch your notebook on localhost at port **8888** by default, run the following command:
 ```bash
 $ jupyter notebook
 ```
+### Runtime

+It may take a while to run all cells( roughly 30 ~ 40 mins) on 16Gb Memory machine The slowest parts of the code are undoubtedly:
+* points linkage in HCA clustering
+* Grid search for random forest
+* TSNE on quantitative data

 # Getting hands on the notebook